 Soybean prices to trade higher today: Angel Commodities

-According to Angel Commodities, Soybean futures are expected to trade higher due to low level buying on reduced supplies while anticipation of higher MSP may also support prices.
+According to Angel Commodities, Soybean futures are expected to trade higher due to low level buying on reduced supplies while anticipation of higher MSP and improving edible oil demand may also support prices.

 Angel Commodities' commodity report on Soybean

-Soybean futures are expected to trade higher due to low level buying on reduced supplies while anticipation of higher MSP may also support prices.
+Soybean futures are expected to trade higher due to low level buying on reduced supplies while anticipation of higher MSP and improving edible oil demand may also support prices.

 For all commodities report, click here